-- B. No person shall participate in a sham or fake boxing or martial arts contest.
-The Department shall have the authority to order, without a hearing, the person controlling the purse to hold the y the etain the . ..e boxing or m.
+B. No person shall participate in a sham or fake boxing or martial arts contest.
+The Department shall have the authority to order, without a hearing, the person controlling the purse to hold the distribution to contestants, promoters, and trainers pending a public hearing by the Department.
+The Department shall, simultaneously with the issuance of such order to retain the share or purse, institute proceedings for a hearing to determine whether a sham or fake boxing or martial arts